When the View Tab tab is selected, the following options are available:

 •Click Thin Lines to enable/disable the Thin Lines feature, which displays all annotation lines at a thickness of one pixel.
 This is a useful feature in cases where important document content is obscured as a result of multiple annotations/annotations with large borders.
 Annotation lines are those created using the annotation tools, which are detailed here.

 •Click Split to split the current document into two views, which is a useful editing aid.
 Click the dropdown arrow to select Horizontal Split, Vertical Split or Spreadsheet Split as desired.
+When this option is enabled the Split icon is highlighted in the user interface.
+Click the icon to disable the split.

 •Click Show Grid to enable/disable the editing grid.
 The editing grid is transposed onto documents and used to ensure that objects are aligned correctly.